gregr/ina/nscheme/README.md

 generators, and one-shot algebraic effects.
 They seem to be simpler to use, and may be implementable with less call-stack copying than first-class continuations.

-`(make-control-context proc)` creates a new calling context whose control-flow is independent of any other.
-It also creates and returns a control procedure that, when called, transfers control from the current context the created one.
+`(make-control-context register-value proc)` creates a new calling context whose control-flow is independent of any other.
+Code running within this context has access to `register-value` via `(current-control-context-register)`.
+It also creates and returns a control procedure that, when called, transfers control from the current context to the created one.
 The first time this procedure is called, it passes its arguments to `proc` on a new call stack.

 `(current-control-context)` returns the control procedure corresponding to the currently-active context.